ilioscio/bethanyWeb/README.md

 ### Updating the "Give Online" donation link

-Search for the Give Online buttons — they look like this:
+Search for the Give Online buttons, they look like this:
 ```html
 <a href="#" class="btn btn--give" ...>
 ```